National Indigenous Television: Establishment

 In 2007, NITV established a head office in Alice Springs and a television arm in Sydney.
 On 13 July 2007 NITV launched, replacing ICTV on Optus Aurora and in the remote Aboriginal communities it previously reached.
 It soon after also became available free-to-air on Optus D1 to Australia and eastern Papua New Guinea.

 NITV launched on 1 November 2007 on Foxtel and Austar's satellite services on channel 180, with it becoming available on their cable services soon after.
 It showed Australian programs and sports like The Marngrook Footy Show, and the annual NSW Aboriginal Rugby League Knockout.

 On 27 October 2008, NITV was added to Sydney's Digital Forty Four datacasting service on channel 40.
 On 30 April 2010, this service shut down.

 Under SBS

-In 2010, the Australian government commissioned a wide-ranging review of its investment in the Indigenous broadcasting and media sector.
-The review was headed up by retired senior public servant Neville Stevens with the assistance of Expert Panel members Laurie Patton and Kerrynne Liddle.
-The review recommended that NITV continue to receive government funding only on the basis that it was re-structured.
+A government-commissioned review of the Indigenous broadcasting and media sector found that NITV had suffered from governance issues, and needed to improve its relations with Indigenous groups.
+In April 2010, NITV was granted $15.2 million in interim funding by the Australian government, with continued funding subject to ongoing review.
+NITV head Tanya Denning made calls for the service to transition to becoming a free-to-air channel.
+In a 2011 review led by retired senior public servant Neville Stevens, it was found that the channel had "yet to fully meet the expectations of its stakeholders and to fulfil its potential”, and that it needed to undergo a corporate restructuring and reforms to its content acquisition practices.
+The report also recommended that NITV transition to becoming a free-to-air channel.
+Another $15.2 million round of funding was issued by the government, while NITV chairman Ken Reys stated that the broadcaster would engage with Minister for Broadband, Communications and the Digital Economy Stephen Conroy on restructuring plans and the possibility of gaining access to a free-to-air channel.

+In September 2011, Conroy invited NITV and the Special Broadcasting Service (SBS) to explore the possibility of relocating the network to one of its unused digital terrestrial channels, stating that the government aimed to "ensure that the resources allocated to Indigenous broadcasting are delivering the best outcomes for Indigenous people", and "provide a national platform for free-to-air delivery of predominantly Australian Indigenous content without the creation of a third national broadcaster."